radoslavovm/MIPS2024/README.md

 # TO DO
 Update all of the queries with the new logic.
 Document as you go.
-- [x]Add the new column for report prases table that is layed out in the documentation
+- [x] Add the new column for report prases table that is layed out in the documentation
-- [] acrad37 (AR is complete. need to complete sv and bh)
+- [X] acrad37
-- [] acrad36 (ADDED ADDENDUM UPDATE QUERY FOR SV.
-STILL NEED AR AND BH )
+- [X] acrad36
 - [] acrad41
-- [] 405
+- [] 405 (AR DONE.
+NEED BH AND SV)
-> - This is a work in progress.
-Needs a quality check. updates in branch 405
+> - Needs a quality check
 - [] 406
 - [x] 436
->- [] BH addendum addition
+- [] BH addendum addition for all measures. where do BH addendums sit?

 - [] As part of the new job, create an output that provides all of the noncompliant cases, and the necessary information to submit an addendum.